HWeber-tech/emp_proving_ground_v1/docs/sensory_registry.md

 ## HOW – sensory.how.how_sensor.HowSensor

 Bridge the institutional HOW engine into the legacy sensory pipeline.
+Enriches signals with order book imbalance, depth telemetry, and volume profiles derived from FIX snapshots or backtest data feeds.

 ### Configuration